 - Freight goes straight from origin to destination and is not transferred en-route

-- Good option for fragile or high-risk shipments
+- A good option for fragile or high-risk shipments

 Why Use One Option Over the Other One?